mauricelambert/ApacheAccessLogParser/README.md

 > This script has been written in forensic lessons and challenges for certification.
 It's a little script to reduce time for analysis.
 >> This script implements a basic and permissive syntax to query logs with details and typing.
+>> This script can parses multiples logs files using glob syntax and parses Gzip compressed logs files.
+If you have configured the Apache logs rotation and gzip compression you can use this script to analyze all of your logs with a simple command line.

 ## Requirements